colin353/markdown.ninja/README.md

 ## To do list

-  - Make pushes to docker hub auto-initiate a kubernetes deployment
+  - Figure out how to run redis in a cluster configuration (?)

   - Get an actual domain name
-  - Figure out how to run redis in a cluster configuration (?)
-  - Add a persistent drive for file storage and another for redis persistence

-  - Write more jest tests that exercise the api.js functions
+  - Set limits of how much space you can upload for one account
   - Fix up the color scheme for the editor.

-  - Make a small deployment using docker
-  - Deploy to local kubernetes cluster

   - Create new CSS themes and allow the user to select which one they want.
   - Make a mobile-friendly version of the editor.

+  - Write more jest tests that exercise the api.js functions

   - Improve the front page